buildwithgrove/path-external-auth-server/README.md

 It is part of the GUARD authorization system for PATH and runs in the PATH Kubernetes cluster.

 It has the following two responsibilities:

-1. Authentication
+1. Authenticating Requests
    - Determines if requests to GUARD are authorized
    - If the request is authorized, the request is forwarded upstream
-2. Rate Limiting
+2. Assigning Rate Limiting Headers
    - Assigns rate limiting headers to requests to GUARD
    - These headers are forwarded to the upstream Envoy rate limit service